Christian Norgaard tackle on Gabriel Martinelli could have broken my leg, says Arsenal winger

 Arsenal winger Gabriel Martinelli said Brentford captain Christian Norgaard "could have broken my leg" with his first-half tackle - and the midfielder should have been sent off for a "nasty" challenge.

-Norgaard brought down the Arsenal winger with a two-footed tackle in the first half, much to the uproar of the home fans at the Emirates Stadium.
-The Brentford midfielder had two feet up in the air as he connected with the Brazilian.
+Norgaard brought down the Arsenal winger with a lunging tackle in the first half, much to the uproar of the home fans at the Emirates Stadium.

 Gunners boss Mikel Arteta remonstrated with the fourth official and the Brentford bench as referee Simon Hooper brandished a yellow card, with VAR choosing not to upgrade the decision.